pietervdvn/MapComplete/README.md

 # Creating your own theme

-It is possible to quickly make and distrubute your own theme - [please read the documentation on how to do this](Docs/Making_Your_Own_Theme.md).
+It is possible to quickly make and distribute your own theme - [please read the documentation on how to do this](Docs/Making_Your_Own_Theme.md).

 ## Examples